 Establishing a conviction review unit in New Jersey could be beneficial to both criminal defendants who have already been convicted of crimes and those who are awaiting trial.
-With respect to criminal defendants who have already been convicted of a crime and are trying to challenge their convictions, New Jersey already provides a processes by which criminal defendants can challenge convictions, i.e. by filing a motion for a new trial, by filing an appeal, and by filing a for post-conviction relief.
-However, creation of this new unit would be beneficial to those trying to overturn their convictions for two reasons: (1) judges may be more inclined to consider exercising their discretion to grant criminal defendants relief; and (2) the conviction review unit may provide for a more neutral review by prosecuting offices as the new unit may assign new prosecutors to cases where a challenge to a conviction is being asserted as opposed to having the prosecutor who initially tried the case continue to be assigned to the case.
-With respect to criminal defendants awaiting trial, creation of this new unit may have the effect of prosecutor’s offices dismissing more case where they fell as though they have insufficient evidence rather than bringing cases to trial merely for the sake of trying to obtain a conviction.
+With respect to criminal defendants who have already been convicted of a crime and are trying to challenge their convictions, New Jersey already provides a process by which criminal defendants can challenge convictions, i.e. by filing a motion for a new trial, by filing an appeal, and by filing a for post-conviction relief.
+However, the creation of this new unit would be beneficial to those trying to overturn their convictions for two reasons: (1) judges may be more inclined to consider exercising their discretion to grant criminal defendants relief; and (2) the conviction review unit may provide for a more neutral review by prosecuting offices as the new unit may assign new prosecutors to cases where a challenge to a conviction is being asserted as opposed to having the prosecutor who initially tried the case continue to be assigned to the case.
+With respect to criminal defendants awaiting trial, the creation of this new unit may have the effect of prosecutor’s offices dismissing more cases where they feel as though they have insufficient evidence rather than bringing cases to trial merely for the sake of trying to obtain a conviction.

 Contact an Experienced Voorhees Criminal Defense Lawyer About Your Wrongful Conviction in New Jersey

 Were you or a loved one wrongfully convicted in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The attorneys at Garber Law have successfully represented clients wrongfully convicted in Camden, Cherry Hill, Haddonfield, Pennsauken, and throughout New Jersey.
+The attorneys at Garber Law, P.C. have successfully represented clients wrongfully convicted in Camden, Cherry Hill, Haddonfield, Pennsauken, and throughout New Jersey.
 Call (856) 281-1480 or fill out the online contact form to schedule a consultation with a member of our legal team.
 We have an office conveniently located at The Greens of Laurel Oak, 1200 Laurel Oak Road, Suite 104, Voorhees, NJ 08043, as well as offices located in Philadelphia, PA.